jlcorradi/arithmetics-ui/README.md

 This project entails the development of a straightforward application.
 It has been created as part of an assignment for the role of Java Developer at an undisclosed company.

-You can access the live version at: http://arithmetics.codigo200.com.br
+You can access the live version at http://arithmetics.codigo200.com.br

+You can find the back-end application at https://github.com/jlcorradi/arithmetics

 ## To improve